rohitjagadale123/To-Do-List/README.md

 Open index.html in your web browser, and voila!
 Your To-Do List app is ready to use.
 📷 Screenshots:
-![to do list new](https://user-images.githubusercontent.com/126160382/230449075-76d7e5d4-ccfe-4ae9-b96d-572f11fc04cd.png) 🛠️ Technologies Used
+![to do list new](https://user-images.githubusercontent.com/126160382/230449075-76d7e5d4-ccfe-4ae9-b96d-572f11fc04cd.png) 🛠️ Technologies Used:
 HTML: Structuring the content.
 CSS: Styling the app beautifully.
 JavaScript: Adding interactivity.
-💡 Contributions
+💡 Contributions:
 Excited to make the app even better?
 Fork the repository, add your enhancements, and submit a pull request.
 Let's make this To-Do List app awesome together!